-Katz MBAs differentiate themselves by pursuing certificates and concentrations.
+University of Pittsburgh Katz Graduate School MBAs differentiate themselves by pursuing certificates and concentrations.
 The concentration reinforces a rock-solid foundation in a business discipline (finance, marketing, strategy, etc.).
 The certificate complements this concentration, by providing a cross-disciplinary focus in a second critical area.

-Our certificates are fluid by their very nature.
-They help the Katz MBA adapt and stay agile.
+University of Pittsburgh Katz Graduate School MBA certificates are fluid by their very nature.
+They help the MBA student adapt and stay agile.
 And they illustrate the importance of collaboration across business areas.
-We recently expanded the number of Katz certificate offerings and retooled our existing certificates, ensuring they are closely aligned with market demands.
+The Katz Graduate School recently expanded the number of MBA certificate offerings and retooled our existing certificates, ensuring they are closely aligned with market demands.

-Current students should contact Student Services or their advisor for more information.
-Katz MBA Certificates are only available for degree-seeking students who are enrolled at the Joseph M. Katz Graduate School of Business.
+Current MBA students should contact Student Services or their advisor for more information.
+University of Pittsburgh Katz Graduate School MBA Certificates are only available for degree-seeking students who are enrolled at the Katz Graduate School of Business.
 Non-degree participants interested in a business certificate should visit the Katz Center for Executive Education.